dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/getting-set-up/setting-up-bigquery.md

 This guide will walk you through:

 - Setting up a new BigQuery instance
-- Accessing sample date in a public data set
+- Accessing sample data in a public data set
 - Connecting dbt Cloud to BigQuery

 ## Prerequisites